Skip to content

 - Question: I am concerned that my students will not participate in the multi-site research projects if they don’t have transportation.

-Answer: We have requested funds for travel in the implementation grant we submitted in January (2022).
-Many projects will occur near their campus, and when travel is required, project leaders and student mentors will have plans in place to facilitate travel.
+Answer: We have funds for travel and do not expect anyone to incur any costs for participating in any component of RESCUE-Net.
+In addition, many projects will occur near their campus, and when travel is required, project leaders and student mentors will have plans in place to facilitate travel as a group.
 One of the goals of RESCUE-Net is to be able to conduct multi-site experiments through collaboration, while simultaneously limiting / reducing travel between sites.

 - Question: My students won’t be able to participate unless there is some kind of stipend.